quilime/evm-nft-contract-boilerplate/README.md

 This is a demo of a basic, yet fully featured [ERC-721](https://ethereum.org/en/developers/docs/standards/tokens/erc-721/).
 This project can be used as a tutorial, demo/reference or starting point for creating an NFT contract on an Ethereum, or other EVM blockchain such as Polygon, Avalanche, and others.

-The included contract is not optomized for deployment gas costs.
+The included contract is not optimized for deployment gas costs.
 Rather, it's intended to be a basic yet comprehensive and clear starting point.
 For any optimization improvements or suggestions, submit pull requests or issue.

 The contract code features